Japanese war crimes: Mass killings

-The estimated number of people killed by Japanese troops varies.
-R. J. Rummel, a professor of political science at the University of Hawaii, estimates that between 1937 and 1945, the Japanese military murdered from nearly three to over ten million people, most likely six million Chinese, Indians, Koreans, Malays, Indonesians, Filipinos, and Indochinese, among others, including European, American, and Australian prisoners of war.
+The estimated number of people who were killed by Japanese troops varies.
+R. J. Rummel, a professor of political science at the University of Hawaiʻi, estimated that between 1937 and 1945, the Japanese military murdered from nearly three to over ten million people.
+His best estimate is likely six million Chinese, Indians, Koreans, Malays, Indonesians, Filipinos, and Indochinese, among others, including European, American, and Australian prisoners of war.
 According to Rummel, "This democide [i.e., death by government] was due to a morally bankrupt political and military strategy, military expediency and custom, and national culture."
 According to Rummel, in China alone, from 1937 to 1945, approximately 3.9 million Chinese were killed, mostly civilians, as a direct result of the Japanese operations and a total of 10.2 million Chinese were killed in the course of the war.
 According to the British historian M. R. D. Foot, civilian deaths were between 10 million and 20 million.
 British historian Mark Felton claims that up to 30 million people were killed, most of them civilians.:

-The Japanese murdered 30 million civilians while "liberating" what it called the Greater East Asia Co-Prosperity Sphere from colonial rule.
+The Japanese murdered 30 million civilians while "liberating" what they called the Greater East Asia Co-Prosperity Sphere from colonial rule.
 About 23 million of these were ethnic Chinese.
 It is a crime that in sheer numbers is far greater than the Nazi Holocaust.
 In Germany, Holocaust denial is a crime.
 In Japan, it is government policy.
 But the evidence against the navy – precious little of which you will find in Japan itself – is damning.

-One of the major atrocities committed during this period was the Nanjing Massacre of 1937–38, when, according to the findings of the International Military Tribunal for the Far East, the Japanese Army massacred as many as 260,000 civilians and prisoners of war, though some have placed the figure as high as 350,000.
+One of the major atrocities which was committed during this period was the Nanjing Massacre of 1937–38, when, according to the findings of the International Military Tribunal for the Far East, the Japanese Army massacred as many as 260,000 civilians and prisoners of war.
+Other estimates have placed the death toll as high as 350,000.
 The Memorial Hall of the Victims in Nanjing Massacre by Japanese Invaders has the death figure of 300,000 inscribed on its entrance.